stigkj/chef-apt-cyg/README.md

 with.
 I know, I know, there are someone trying [to][1] [rectify][2] [that][3], but until that has gone through a _few_ more iterations we are left with nada.
 Or are we?

-There is an excellent package (noe annet??) called Cygwin that let you have quite a complete Unix/Posix environment under Windows.
-And as it happens it has a decent package manager (based on Gentoo?? ha det med??) that has the features we like, packing install/uninstall actions, dependency handling and more.
+There is an excellent project called Cygwin that let you have quite a complete Unix/Posix environment under Windows.
+And as it happens it has a decent package manager that has the features we like, with install/uninstall actions, dependency handling and more.

-The only problem is that this package manager is packaged up (no pun intended) as a GUI application which makes it unfit for our purpose.
+The only problem is that this package manager is a GUI application which makes it unfit for our purpose.
 As luck will have it, there is an _excellent_ command line package manager called [apt-cyg][4] which _do_ fit our purpose.

 So, by utilizing `apt-cyg`, chef-cygwin makes it easy to install packages under Cygwin.
 Or wouldn't you say so: